hvp004/twitter-sentiment-analysis/README.md

 You need to have `docker-compose` install over at the same local machine as well.

-Since this project uses a lot of cloud assests make sure you have below assets up and running over at AWS.
+Since this project uses a lot of cloud assets make sure you have below assets up and running over at AWS.

 1. S3 Bucket: You will need a bucket set up to hold staging, sentiments and analytics data.
 2. Kinesis Stream: You will need to set up a Kinesis Data Stream to hold each burst of tweet as a batch for NLP model to be called for each packet.